HilscherAutomation/netPI-netx-ethernet-lan/README.md

 The netX was designed to support all kind of Industrial Networks as device in the first place.
 Its performance is high when exchanging IO data with a network master across IO buffers.
 It was not designed to support high performance message oriented exchange of data as used in Ethernet communications.
 This is why the provided `cifx0` interface is a low to mid-range performer but is still a good compromise if another Ethernet interface is needed.

-Measurements have shown that around 700 to 800KByte/s throughput can be reached across `cifx0` only whereas with netPI's primary Ethernet port `eth0` 10MByte/s can be reached.
+Measurements have shown that around 700 to 800KByte/s throughput can be reached across `cifx0` only whereas with the RPi's CPU primary Ethernet port `eth0` 10MByte/s can be reached.
 The reasons are:

-* 25MHz SPI clock frequency between netX and Raspberry Pi CPU only
+* 25MHz SPI clock frequency between netX and RPi CPU only
 * User space driver instead of a kernel driver
 * 8 messages deep message receive queue only for incoming Ethernet frames
-* SPI handshake protocol with additional overhead between netX and Raspberry Pi during message based communications
+* SPI handshake protocol with additional overhead between netX and RPi during message based communications

 The `cifx0` LAN interface will drop Ethernet frames in case its message queue is being overun at high LAN network traffic.
 The TCP/IP network protocol embeds a recovery procedure for packet loss due to retransmissions.
 This is why you usually do not recognize a problem when this happens.
 Single frame communications using non TCP/IP based traffic like the ping command may recognize lost frames.